Marshon Lattimore**, CB, Ohio State

 Adoree' Jackson*, CB, USC

 Height: 5-10.
 Weight: 186.
 Arm: 31.75.
 40 Time: 4.42.
 Projected Round (2017): 1-2.
-3/25/17: Jackson put together an electric 2016 season for USC with 55 tackles with 11 passes broken up and five interceptions.
+4/26/17: Jackson put together an electric 2016 season for USC with 55 tackles with 11 passes broken up and five interceptions.
 He also returned two kickoffs and two punts for touchdowns in 2016 along with a touchdown reception on offense.
 Jackson has given the NFL proof that he is a serious cover-corner prospect for the 2017 NFL Draft.
-He does have problems with defending receptions over him and gave up a few touchdowns on those kinds of plays.
+He does have problems with defending receptions over him because of his height, and gave up a few touchdowns on those kinds of plays.

 In the 2016 season opener, Jackson had an awesome game against Alabama as he shut down star wide receiver Calvin Ridley.
 He held Ridley to only two receptions for nine yards on the night.